 You can use your Health Account to pay for eligible out-of-pocket medical, prescription drug, mental health and substance use disorder, dental and vision expenses.
 For details, visit the IRS website and view IRS Publication 502, Medical and Dental Expenses.
 Or review the Anthem list of eligible expenses or the Kaiser list of eligible expenses.
 You can’t use your Health Account to pay for health care premiums, gym memberships and most cosmetic procedures.

 How many Health Account Credits you get each year

 How many Health Account credits you’ll get—provided in full by PG&E—depends whether you have single or family coverage.
-You can earn more credits by taking a health screening, testing tobacco-free, or completing Provant’s tobacco cessation program.
+You can earn more credits by taking a health screening, testing tobacco-free, or by completing Virgin Pulse’s tobacco cessation program.

 Annual Health Account credits

 |If you enroll in the HAP||Single coverage||Family coverage|

 |If you test tobacco-free or complete Virgin Pulse’s telephonic tobacco cessation program:||$250||$500|